 Mecklenburg County has over 3,000 miles of streams and 197 miles of lake shore.
-However, during 2003-2004, the Mecklenburg County Water Quality Program calculated that only 33 percent of the monitored streams were suitable for prolonged human contact.
+Unfortunately, our streams are currently degraded to the point where 73.5% of the monitored stream miles are not meeting their designated use.
 Point and non-point sources of pollution are problematic for the Charlotte's water resources; however, non-point sources of pollution are the hardest to combat.